 It was dark when I arrived in Mercedes.
 They said my driver would be there, holding a sign with my name on it.
 If he wasn’t, call the 24-hour emergency number.
 My phone’s battery blinked red as it rang; the line beeped to voicemail.

+I typed the digits into my phone and let it ring.
+No answer.
 Behind me, a figure shifted beneath the bus station’s dim lights, eyeing me curiously.

 “Carlos Pellegrini?” he asked.
 I nodded.
 He grunted affirmatively.
 “I know your driver.
 I call him.”